 Drugs that treat multiple myeloma pain include:

-Opioids.
+- Opioids.
 These are stronger pain-fighting medicines that you get with a doctor's prescription.
 Morphine is one of the most common for multiple myeloma pain.
 Other opioids include codeine, fentanyl, hydrocodone, hydromorphone, methadone, and oxycodone.
-These may come in pills, patches, lozenges, and sprays.
+These come in pills, patches, lozenges, and sprays.
 If used for a long time, they can lead to dependence, so be sure to follow your doctor's instructions for taking them.

 - Antidepressants.
-Some of these drugs, such as amitriptyline, nortriptyline, and duloxetine (Cymbalta) can help treat nerve pain, called neuropathy, that may happen in multiple myeloma.
+Some of these drugs, such as amitriptyline, duloxetine, and nortriptyline, can help treat nerve pain, called neuropathy, that often comes with multiple myeloma.

 Along with medication, natural remedies along with alternative and complementary treatments may ease pain, lower stress, and help you feel better.
 These include:

 - Physical therapy

 - Heat or cold applied to painful areas of the body

 - Counseling to ease stress

 Talk to your doctor before you try any complementary therapy to make sure it's a good choice for you.

 A healthy lifestyle also can help you feel better with multiple myeloma and may help you fight pain.
 Healthy eating and regular exercise can give you energy, keep your muscles and bones strong, and curb your stress.
 Talk to your doctor or nurse about how much rest you need each day and how often you can be active.